adrianabreu/SIMDE-Docs/source/en/menu-ver.md

 ## Basic Blocks

-Use this menu item to colour the basic blocks*D162N8 in the code window.
+Use this menu item to colour the basic blocks in the code window.

 ## Tool Bars

 Use this menu item to hide/show the tool bars of the application.
 There are two different tool bars:

-* The Standard*D162T9 tool bar, which contains basic options.
+* The Standard tool bar, which contains basic options.
-* The Execution*D162K0 tool bar, for using in simulations.
+* The Execution tool bar, for using in simulations.

 ## Sequential code